Haya-2/City_Project/README.md

 All the CSS and SCSS files, and the map (scss to css file).
 fontawesome-all.min.css is the file of icon without images.

-#### Folder fonts
-Empty

 #### Folder webfonts
-All the font needed by fontawesome-all.min.css file.
+All the font and svg needed by fontawesome-all.min.css file.

 ## Finished Pages
 - Index